ideal for interns and medical electives

 Students pay lower bus fares

-Students coming to Malta for more than a week or 2 perhaps on an Erasmus Exchange, Medical elective or Internship should consider applying for a Tal-linja student card before arriving in Malta to be able to save on cheaper bus fares right from the start of your stay.
+Students coming to Malta on a long stay on an internship or a Medical elective should apply for a Tal-linja student card before arriving in Malta to be able to save on cheaper bus fares right from the start of your stay.